This post was originally published on March 27, 2022, and updated on March 11, 2023.

 One of the best options might be to head to Zocalo Food Truck Park, the only of its kind in Milwaukee.

 There are a lot of permanent resident food trucks that offer a wide variety of dining options.
 And there is a constantly rotating roster of mobile gourmets as well.
-Regardless of when you go, you’re sure to find something to tempt your palate.
+You will find something to tempt your palate regardless of when you go.

 Zocalo Food Truck Park is one of the more affordable places to eat in Milwaukee.